 The North East is the region with the most footballers per capita with 2,423 players in a population of just 2.6 million.
 That is nearly one footballer for every thousand people.
 The region that fares the worst here is the South East with one footballer for every six and a half thousand people.

-The county that has produced the highest number of English players is London.
+The county that has produced the highest number of English players is Greater London.
 Followed by West Midlands and South Yorkshire.
 Rutland has produced the fewest.

 The county that performs best per capita is Durham with one footballer in every 847 people.
 Northumberland and Tyne and Wear are second and third respectively.